kiariendegwa/SDC-Nanodegree-Project-Work/Vehicle_detection/vehicle_detection.md

 #### 1. Explain how (and identify where in your code) you extracted HOG features from the training images.

 Having noticed the computational bottleneck caused by the sliding window approach, requiring the window to check multiple image scales.
-I decided to instead implement a neural segmentation algorithm based on the u-net design described here [insert link here].
+I decided to instead implement a neural segmentation algorithm based on the u-net design described here [U net link](http://lmb.informatik.uni-freiburg.de/people/ronneber/u-net/).

 ![U-net architecture][image1]